fear-rush/portfolio-rewrite/src/content/projects/tandur.md

 ![Tandur scheme](/projects/tandur/how-it-works.jpg)

-The Tandur IoT system operates through three key components: the **Electrical System**, the **Server**, and the **User Interface**.
-Each component plays a vital role in ensuring the seamless operation of the smart irrigation system.
+Tandur IoT system operates through three key components: **Electrical System**, **Server**, and **User Interface**.
+Each component plays a vital role in ensuring seamless operation of smart irrigation system.

 ### a.
 Electrical (Physical Device and Sensor)
-The **Electrical System** consists of sensors and the ESP32 LoRa module.
+**Electrical System** consists of sensors and ESP32 LoRa module.
 The **humidity** and **water debit sensors** measure soil moisture and water flow.
-When the system detects that the soil is dry or water levels are low, it sends this data to the ESP32 LoRa module.
-Based on these readings, the ESP32 can turn the **water pump on or off**, activating the water dripping system to irrigate the plants efficiently.
-The sensors constantly monitor the plant conditions to ensure that the correct amount of water is supplied when needed.
+When the system detects that the soil is dry or water levels are low, it sends this data to ESP32 LoRa module.
+Based on these readings, ESP32 can turn **water pump on or off**, activating water dripping system to irrigate plants efficiently.
+The sensors constantly monitor plant conditions to ensure that correct amount of water is supplied when needed.

 ### b.
 Server
-The data from the **ESP32 LoRa** module is sent to an **IoT server** like **Antares** (similar to ThinkSpeak), which collects and stores the data.
+Data from **ESP32 LoRa** module is sent to an **IoT server** like **Antares** (similar to ThinkSpeak), which collects and stores the data.
 The server uses **websocket** technology with **socket.io** to provide real-time data transmission.
-This allows the system to send updates instantly to the user interface.
-The server continuously listens for new data from the sensors, ensuring that the system responds to real-time changes in plant conditions.
+This allows the system to send updates instantly to user interface.
+The server continuously listens for new data from sensors, ensuring that system responds to real-time changes in plant conditions.

 ### c.
 User Interface (Next.js App)
-The **User Interface** is built with **Next.js**, where all the collected data is displayed for users to view and interact with.
+**User Interface** is built with **Next.js**, where all the collected data is displayed for users to view and interact with.
 The system integrates with **Firebase** for user authentication, securely storing user credentials.
 The UI also provides real-time weather data, sourced from **SolCast** and **OpenWeather** APIs, allowing users to monitor local conditions that influence irrigation decisions.
-Through the interface, users can track the performance of the irrigation system, see historical data, and manage their plants more effectively.
+Through the interface, users can track performance of the irrigation system, see historical data, and manage their plants more effectively.

 ---